 - Lower back aches.

-If you think you’re going into pre-term labor, call your doctor right away.
+If you think you’re going into preterm labor, call your health care provider right away.

 If you believe you are experiencing symptoms of, or suffering from Bleeding During Pregnancy, or have questions about it, please see your doctor.